stjude-rust-labs/crankshaft/README.md

 ### Prerequisites

-A protobuf compiler is required to build Crankshaft.
+A protobuf compiler is required to build Crankshaft with the `monitoring` feature enabled.
 Please follow the [installation guide](https://protobuf.dev/installation/) to install the compiler.

 ### Building